mecid/mecid.github.io/_posts/2021-02-10-building-type-safe-networking-in-swift.md

 }
 ```

-As you can see in the example above, we define the HTTPMethod enum that describes various HTTP methods.
+As you can see in the example above, we define the *HTTPMethod* enum that describes various HTTP methods.
 We use cases with associated types to hold correlated with the HTTP method.
 For example, the GET method contains URL query items, POST and PUT methods have the data we use as the HTTP body.

-Now we need to make somehow URLSession working with our Request type.
-The easiest way is defining a calculated property on the Request type that converts it to the URLRequest.
+Now we need to make somehow *URLSession* working with our *Request* type.
+The easiest way is defining a calculated property on the *Request* type that converts it to the *URLRequest*.

 ```swift
 extension Request {